 Construction Manager at Risk

 Construction Manager at Risk (CMAR or CM At-Risk), also known as At-Risk Construction Management, is a project delivery method where the Construction Manager (CM) assumes financial liability for ensuring project work is completed within a Guaranteed Maximum Price (GMP).
-With this delivery method, the CM provides professional consulting services to the Owner during the design development phase and then acts as the Head Contractor (GC) during the construction phase.
+With this delivery method, the CM provides professional consulting services to the Owner during the design development phase and then acts as the Head Contractor (HC) during the construction phase.

 Construction Management Fee